EliseYoung22/CFA-Major-Project-2/README.md

 * Use appropriate gems.
 * Use environmental variables to protect API keys etc.
 * Implement a payment system for your product *
-* Your app must send transactional emails (eg. using Mailgun).
+* Must send transactional emails (eg. using Mailgun).
-* Your app should have an internal user messaging system.
+* Have an internal user messaging system.
-* Your app will have some type of searching, sorting and or filtering capability.
+* Have some type of searching, sorting and or filtering capability.
-* Your app will have some type of file uploading capability (eg. images).
+* Have some type of file uploading capability (eg. images).
-* Your app will have authentication (eg. Devise, must have full functionality in place).
+* Have authentication (eg. Devise, must have full functionality in place).
-* Your app will have authorisation (users have restrictions on what they can see and edit).
+* Have authorisation (users have restrictions on what they can see and edit).
-* Your app will have an admin dashboard for the admin user to administrate the site.
+* Have an admin dashboard for the admin user to administrate the site.
 * Document your application with a README that explains how to setup, configure and use your application.
 * The core functionality of your application needs to be tested with Rspec.